ClojureBridge/tones/curriculum/01-piano-chords.md

 She went to ClojureBridge curriculum site on the browser, http://clojurebridge.github.io/curriculum/#/ , then realized,
 "Icky.
-This is Clojure.
-It is very good at
-*iterate* over a a *sequence*."
+This is Clojure, which is very good at *iterating* over a *sequence*."
-In this case, `doseq` function fits well, which she learned at ClojureBridge main curriculum.
+In this case, the `doseq` function fits well, which she learned from the ClojureBridge main curriculum.

-Since `chord` function returns a sequence of numbers, the repetition should be replaced by:
+Since the `chord` function returns a sequence of numbers, the repetition should be replaced by:

 ```clojure